Development of the method of quaternion typification of Clifford algebra elements: Abstract

 \section{Abstract}

-In this paper we further develop the method of quaternion typification of Clifford algebra elements suggested by the author in the previous paper.
-On the basis of new classification of Clifford algebra elements it is possible to find out and prove a number of new properties of Clifford algebra.
+In this paper we further develop the method of quaternion typification of Clifford algebra elements suggested by the author in the previous papers.
+On the basis of new classification of Clifford algebra elements, it is possible to reveal and prove a number of new properties of Clifford algebras.
 We use k-fold commutators and anticommutators.
+In this paper we consider Clifford and exterior degrees and elementary functions of Clifford algebra elements.